Pythonidaer/next-auth-practice/docs/docs/system-architecture/project-spec.md

 #### Workout Planning & Management

-- Authenticated users can create workout plans.
+- Authenticated users can create workout programs.
 - Authenticated users can create exercises within groups of 7 workout days (i.e., a week or custom group).
 - Workout days can be filled with any number of exercises or be designated as "rest days".
-- Authenticated users can drag workout days around within a group to reorder them.
+- (Planned) Authenticated users can drag workout days around within a group to reorder them.
-- Authenticated users can edit workout plans, workout days, and exercises.
+- (Planned) Authenticated users can edit workout programs, workout days, and exercises.
-- Authenticated users can delete exercises from a workout day.
+- (Planned) Authenticated users can delete exercises from a workout day.
 - Authenticated users can preview workout programs before getting or sharing them.

 #### Exercise Experience